sunscorched/sunscorched.github.io/_posts/2024-03-13-nonlinear.md

 ![label](/files/milnor.jpg)

-In our situation above, linearizing at the origin, we find a matrix
+In our equations above, linearizing at the origin, we find a matrix
 $$\begin{pmatrix}
 -1 & 1 \\
 -5 & -1